vaadin/platform/scripts/generator/templates/template-release-notes-prerelease.md

 The best way to get started with Vaadin is to go to [https://vaadin.com/start](https://vaadin.com/start) and pick an app template for the technology stack you’re interested in.

 ### Note
-Vaadin 16 starters are not available just yet in vaadin.com.
+vaadin 17 starters are not available just yet in vaadin.com.
 You can use Vaadin 14 starter and manually change Vaadin version (see instructions below).

 ## Manually changing Vaadin version for Java projects